syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Appearance-and-Styling.md

 ![ Rating Item Size](images/layoutSize.jpg)

-## Set Space between Items
+## Set space between items

-The `ItemSpacing` property sets the spacing between the Rating items.
+The `ItemSpacing` property sets spacing between the rating items.

-N> By default, property value is 5.
+N> The default value of this property is 5.

 {% tabs %}